How to Play with Your Newborn

 Do Tummy Time

-Tummy Time is crucial for baby’s development and you can start as soon as you get home from the hospital.
-Even though Tummy Time is like a workout for baby, you can make it fun for them too!
-Tummy to tummy is a popular tummy time move to engage and bond with baby during this time.
-Incorporate rattles and toys to make it more exciting for baby!
+Tummy Time is crucial for Baby’s development and you can start as soon as you get home from the hospital.
+Tummy to tummy is a popular Tummy Time move that can be comforting for Baby in the beginning and help with bonding.
+Even though Tummy Time is like a workout for Baby, you can make it fun for them too!
+Incorporate rattles and toys to make it more exciting for Baby.

 Show Baby Around

-You can carry baby around the house with you and play in other fun positions like on the floor during Tummy Time.
+You can carry Baby around the house with you and play in other fun positions like on the floor during Tummy Time.
 Remember, everything is new and exciting for them.
 Be sure to point out objects, shapes, and colors.
-Another tip on how to play with newborn is holding them at different heights as they can enjoy different views.
+You can also try holding them at different heights so they can enjoy different views.

 Talk With Baby

-Face to face play with baby is a primary way to incorporate faces in play!
+Face to face play with Baby is a primary way to incorporate faces in play!
 Baby will enjoy looking at your face and making eye contact.
 Showing them faces in books, on their dolls or stuffed animals, and in pictures will delight them.
-Sing songs and smile, and baby will laugh and smile back at you.
+Sing songs and smile—you may see Baby smile back at you for the first time between 6 and 12 weeks!
 You can also use mirrors to look at yourselves together.

 Try Baby Massage

-Overall, remember that it is okay to be silly when playing with baby.
-Talking about what you are doing and singing songs can make everyday activities fun for baby.
+Remember that it’s okay to be silly when playing with Baby!
+Just talking about what you are doing and singing songs can make everyday activities fun for Baby.

-For even more activities visit our Baby Games Calendar.
-You can enter your child’s birth date and get new games each week to help baby reach their developmental milestones!
-After all of this playing, baby will be tired.
-When baby sleeps try to get some rest as well, but remember the ABCs of safe sleep.
+For even more activities, visit our Play page.
+You can enter Baby’s birth date and get new games each week to help Baby reach their developmental milestones!
+After all of this playing, Baby will be tired.
+Remember the ABCs of safe sleep when putting Baby down for a nap.
+And try to get some rest yourself!